aws-samples/data-lake-as-code/README.md

 - `instanceIdentifier` - You can get this from the RDS Console
 - `databaseSecret` - Create a AWS Secrets Manager secret for RDS where you supply the username and password.
 Use the ARN that secret here.
 - `accessSecurityGroup` - The ID of an existing security group that allows inbound access to the database.
-- `subnetId` and `availabilityZone` - The subnet Id and it's corresponding AZ id (ex us-west-2b) with routing in place to allow access to the source database and outbound to the internet (either through Internet or NAT Gateways).
+- `subnetId` and `availabilityZone` - The subnet id and it's corresponding AZ id (ex us-west-2b) where the Crawlers and Glue jobs will run.
+This subnet needs to be able to route to the source database as well as to a NAT gateway and/or an S3 endpoint.
+It will not work if you supply a public subnet (one that routes to an Internet Gateway) .

 ```typescript
 //Add import to the top of the file